arthurhobspice/arthurhobspice.github.io/about.markdown

 recommendations on sales and customer relationship activities.

 Since 2018 I am back in IT, working as a technical manager in the Center of Excellence (CoE) for CI/CD, Cloud and DevOps.
-The original area of responsibility of this unit is deployment, change and release management, i.e. receiving software deliveries and rolling them out in test and production environments, as well as the provisioning of data center infrastructure, all of that in a world of legacy applications.
+The CoE evolved out of an IT unit originally responsible for deployment, change and release management, i.e. receiving software deliveries and rolling them out in test and production environments, as well as the provisioning of data center infrastructure - all of that in a world of legacy applications.
-With agile and DevOps methods arising, cloud infrastructure and CI/CD automation techniques become more and more important, and the CoE's job is to do research, give guidance and provide consultancy and design and implementation support in these topics.
+With agile and DevOps methods arising, cloud infrastructure and CI/CD automation techniques become more and more important, and the CoE's job today is to do research, give guidance and provide consultancy and design and implementation support in these modern topics.

 ## Expertise